 The 7th Floor

 The most haunted floor in the entire hotel is the seventh.
 So if you really want to see a ghost, check availability for rooms on this floor.
 Visitors to the hotel have seen a woman in white, heard phones ringing throughout the night, witnessed televisions and lights turning on unprompted, and even experienced the feeling of being touched.
 Can you imagine how creepy it would be to innocently doze off in your double bed only to feel an unwelcome presence?
-The woman in white, also known as the ghost bride, will shriek her way through the halls.
-Some guests have been so disturbed they ask to change rooms...literally in the middle of the night.
+The woman in white, also known as the ghost bride, will shriek through the halls.
+Some guests have been so disturbed they ask to change rooms... in the middle of the night.
 At this point, the concierge of the hotel is used to it.

 The 14th Floor